Bladetrain3r/Magic-Launcher/INTRO.md

 - A file based system for handling data allows portions of logic to be ported without affecting the core
 - Therefore, ML based apps will prefer additional files (password.txt) loaded separately, to additional fiels {"password":"foo", "shortcuts": {"Nesting": "More"}}

+### The Swear Index

+In Litmus Tests:

+### The Swear Index: The Only Honest Metric

+Count the swear words in comments.
+Divide by KLOC.
+- < 0.5: Professional suffering
+- 0.5-2: Healthy frustration
+- 2-5: Hostile architecture detected
+- > 5: Run

+If developers aren't swearing, they're not being honest about the code.

 ## Tools in the Ecosystem

 - **Magic Launcher:** GUI for launching shortcuts visually.